Configure a Hybrid Storefront

 undefined

-You can configure your ODS to use an aliases configuration that is similar to your production configuration can help to keep your local and production setups to be identical.
+You can configure your ODS to use an alias's configuration that is similar to your production configuration.
+This can help to keep your local and production setups identical.
 For instance by configuring your sandbox such that your hybrid site is available at the / URI ensures that URLs sent by pwa-kit don’t need to be translated to include the site ID.
 This is usually how a production site is configured.

 To enable aliases in Business Manager, follow instructions in this module for Salesforce B2C Commerce Hostname Aliases on Trailhead.